Brookesloci/Symbiodinium_IE_evolution/README.md

 ### Introner element families

-The folder, `intron_models`, contains fasta files of sequences for each ILE family in each considered species.
-The
+The folder, `ILEs`, contains fasta files of sequences for each ILE family in each considered species, and scripts used to identify them.
+The folder also includes a script to construct consensus sequences for ILEs, along with consensus sequences for each ILE family and candidate ILE sequences found in intergenic regions.